IBM/augment-visual-recognition-detection-of-low-resolution-human-faces/README.md

 * Navigate to the [object_detction.zip](https://github.com/IBM/augment-visual-recognition-detection-of-low-resolution-human-faces/blob/master/object_detection.zip) and download it.
 * Unzip the file to your file system.

+`NOTE: The contents of the object_detection folder have been obtained from the Tensorflow Object Detection API repo-https://github.com/tensorflow/models/tree/master/research/object_detection.
+Since the entire repo was not needed and only a few folders were required.
+It has been compiled in this zip file.`

 ## 2. Sign up for IBM Watson Studio

 Once you have created an IBM Cloud Account, navigate to [Watson Studio](https://console.bluemix.net/catalog/services/watson-studio) service and click on the `Create` button.